ldhwaddell/ldhwaddell/README.md

 ## Hi 👋, I'm Lucas

-I'm a fourth year Computer Science Student at Saint Mary's University.
+I'm a Computer Science Graduate from Saint Mary's University.

 I am interested in backend development and all things data!